israelias/resume-ux/README.md

 #### Pagination events along a document track
 ___
-  -  The project is programmed to elicit further, more marcro, events via Scrollspy's `.active` class in the form of a scaled linear representation of the website's height, where segments are highlighted relative to 'where' the user is.
+  -  The project is programmed to elicit further, more macro, events via Scrollspy's `.active` class in the form of a scaled linear representation of the website's height, where segments are highlighted relative to 'where' the user is.
 This is attributed to an absolutely positioned pseudo element with a selector that traverses an `.active` sibling.
 The scale to which these line segments are relative to the path that its on works to afford users a sense of place in an otherwise scaleless, immeasurable window.

 #### Recent Activity Vertical Scroller